soft-eng-practicum/softdev2-resources/content/workshops/docker/_index.md

 ## Running Python 2.7

-You can create containers for different versions of Python:
+You can also create containers for different versions of Python:
 ```txt
 $ docker run -it --rm python:2.7-slim